The Dragon and the Doctor: Reception and legacy

 The work received middling to negative reviews.
 Liza Bingham, writing in 1971, described The Dragon and the Doctor as "not outstanding" but praised it as "a short, whimsical fantasy" with "some delightful kid-style drawings".
 Conversely, in The New York Review of Books, Margot Hentoff called the work "a spiritless, artificial nursery tale whose only reason for being is that the doctor in the game is played by a girl."
 Jane M. Bingham, reviewing the inclusion of The Dragon and the Doctor on Hurray for Captain Jane! called the story "a poor choice" for how it portrayed its female characters and for the quality of its writing.
 Bingham described the dragon's mother and grandmother as causing him undue suffering and criticized the doctor for failing to be paid for her work.
 According to the writer, "Danish tries too hard to create a wild story; the tale just doesn't amount to anything much except that it leaves the reader with a negative image of females".

-The researcher Jennifer Miller wrote that The Dragon and the Doctor should be considered an early picture book with LGBTQ characters; she described the two mothers of the character Lucy as lesbians.
-Researcher Jamie Campbell Naidoo similarly included the revised second edition of the story in his compendium of works with LGBTQ characters for youth readers but did not recommend it, writing that the book's "nonsensical narrative might appeal to some children but it is hard to follow at times and the cartoon illustrations add little to the story".
+Researcher Jamie Campbell Naidoo included the revised second edition of the story in his compendium of works with LGBTQ characters for youth readers but did not recommend it, writing that the book's "nonsensical narrative might appeal to some children but it is hard to follow at times and the cartoon illustrations add little to the story".